Film: Funeral in Berlin

 - The Film of the Book

-- Gambit Pileup: The MI-5, a Russian General, Mossad, a Nazi war criminal are all trying to be a step ahead of each other.
-Harry Palmer, the supposed Unwitting Pawn is ahead of all of them, while working on behalf of the MI-5.
+- Gambit Pileup: British Intelligence, a Russian General, Mossad and a Nazi war criminal are all trying to stay a step ahead of each other.
+Harry Palmer, the supposed Unwitting Pawn to everyone involved was actually ahead of them from quite early on.

 - No Name Given: Harry Palmer is not his real name.